-The study of herbal medicine is a way of connecting with the healing power of plants–and learning their appropriate usage and application.
+The study of herbal medicine is a way of connecting with the healing power of plants.
 All plants, including the cultivated foods we eat, culinary spices, and wild medicinal plants, have effects on the health and healing capacity of the body.
 You’ve heard, “you are what you eat” or “eating carrots helps your eyesight.”
-Herbalism simply extends out these truisms, redefining our ideas of how plants can help us prevent, treat, and recover from illness and injury.
+Herbalism simply extends these ideas out further, redefining our ideas of how plants can help us prevent, treat, and recover from illness and injury.

 What can herbal medicine do?

 I come from a vitalist tradition, a system that believes that the body has the capacity to heal itself when given the right conditions: good food, adequate sleep, and exercise.
 Herbal medicines can make those healthful conditions more possible.
 Medicinal herbs can support your body’s ability to digest food properly to assimilate nourishment and eliminate toxins, can soothe and balance your nervous and adrenal systems to remediate stress and allow for proper rest, can strengthen your respiratory and cardiovascular systems to better feed all the muscles and organs in your body.

-Herbal medicines can treat illnesses big and small, acute and chronic–from a simple cold to complex autoimmune disorders, often with profound healing effects that allopathic medicine can’t explain or treat.
+Herbal medicines can treat illnesses big and small, both acute and chronic–from a simple cold to complex autoimmune disorders, often with profound healing effects that allopathic medicine can’t offer.
 Herbal medicine can help bring your body’s systems back into balance after they have been disturbed by stress; environmental toxins; viruses, bacteria, and other parasites; and emotional and physical traumas.
 Because herbal medicines offer deep psychological and emotional support, they are especially useful as a part of a plan to treat current and past trauma.
 And like good food nutrients, herbal medicines are an essential part of preventative health care.